KruthikaJ1109/Developing-A-SEPSIS-PREDICTION-App-with-the-help-of-machine-learning-and-FastAPI-Project./README.md

 ## Resources

-Here are some ressources you would read to have a good understanding of FastAPI :
+You can read the following materials to gain a thorough grasp of FastAPI:

 - [Tutorial - User Guide](https://fastapi.tiangolo.com/tutorial/)
 - [Video - Building a Machine Learning API in 15 Minutes ](https://youtu.be/C82lT9cWQiA)